nohouse-felix/pi-gpioradio/README.md

 8. Populate the "pi-gpioradio" folder with .mp3 files

 Make sure to copy your songs and recordings over to the "pi-gpioradio" folder.
-You can also specify a different path in the script and use that for storing your music if you like.
+You can also specify a different path in the script and use that for storing your music.

 9. Make the "pi-gpioradio" script execute at boot
 ```